An American History Shabbaton in Washington, DC and Monticello Led by Rabbi Meir Soloveichik-SOLD OUT

 The nineteenth-century naval war hero Commodore Uriah Phillips Levy was a member of Shearith Israel and a grandson of some of America's most celebrated Jewish patriots.
 In the 1830s he purchased Monticello, the home of Thomas Jefferson, and saved it from disrepair.
 It was in Monticello that he buried his mother, Rachel Phillips Levy, the daughter of Jonas Phillips, one of the most fascinating men in American Jewish history.
 Uriah's family ultimately bequeathed Monticello to the American people.
 Over the decades that followed, multitudes visited Monticello to learn about Jefferson's legacy, but few, including visiting Jews, knew of the Jewish gravesite on the grounds, and of the story it told.

 Join us for an unmissable weekend with Rabbi Soloveichik in which we will tour Monticello and visit Rachel Levy's grave.
 There we will recite kaddish for the first time in almost two hundred years, followed by a memorial service for the Phillips family and for all the Jewish patriots in our country's history.

-This momentous historical event will be limited to 60 participants.
+This momentous historical event is available to a limited number of participants.
 Our trip begins with a Friday afternoon tour, led by Rabbi Soloveichik, of DC's National Gallery and National Portrait Gallery, followed by a Shabbaton in Washington DC at Congregation Kesher Israel, featuring lectures by Rabbi Soloveichik.
 Our visit on Sunday to Monticello includes a professional tour of Jefferson's home, access to the grounds and gardens, and culminates in this special service.

 Space is limited.
 REGISTER HERE today!